Dutch Motor merchant

 |Notes on event|

-On 16 March 1941, U-106 was chasing the convoy SL-68, when the unescorted Almkerk (Master A. Romijn) crossed the path of the convoy and the U-boat.
+On 16 March 1941 U-106 was chasing the convoy SL-68, when the unescorted Almkerk (Master Ary Romijn) crossed the path of the convoy and the U-boat.
 The ship was hit near the bridge by two torpedoes fired from a distance of about 500 metres at 16.36 and 16.37 hours.
-The ship sank by the stern after about 15 minutes, witnessed by the ships of the convoy.
-One lifeboat was picked up by the British steam merchant Martand on 18 March.
-The other boat landed in Vichy-French Guinea.
-After some time in captivity, the lifeboat was allowed to depart for Freetown, where it arrived on 30 March.
+The ship sank by the stern within 15 minutes after the crew of 62 men and four passengers abandoned ship in two lifeboats, witnessed by the ships of the convoy.
+The 31 occupants in the port lifeboat were picked up by the British steam merchant Martand on 18 March and landed in Liverpool on 3 April.
+The starboard boat with 31 crew members and the four passengers made landfall near Conakry, French Guinea.
+They were briefly interned by the Vichy French authorities, but then allowed to proceed in their lifeboat and arrived in Freetown on 30 March.

 If you can help us with any additional information on this vessel then please contact us.